 '

-'Yes!' presents a p
+'Yes!' presents a pretty persuasive case

 This new book, based on the work of Influence guru Robert Cialdini, simplifies the rules of persuasion.